Saint Ann’s Shrine & Congregation of the Blessed Sacrament Celebrate Saint Ann’s Feast Day with Triduum Masses

 Parking South of the Church

-- Day 1 Mass: Special Blessing for Children & sharing of Medals
+- Day 1 Mass at 6:30pm: Special Blessing for Children & sharing of Medals

-All 3 Masses include Veneration of the Relic of Saint Ann
+All three Masses include Veneration of the Relic of Saint Ann

 R.S.V.P. or for more information contact:

 The Story of Saint Ann’s Shrine

 On July 24, 25, and 26, 1987, a Triduum was conducted in Cleveland in honor of the Feast Day of Saint Ann for the first time.
 The Shrine was in New York, New York and the Blessed Sacrament Fathers and Brothers decided to open an extension of the Shrine of Saint Ann of New York in Cleveland, Ohio to serve those who are unable to be in New York for her Feast Day.

 Thus, the Saint Ann’s Shrine of Cleveland, an extension of the Saint Ann’s Shrine of New York, was established.
 The Blessed Sacrament Fathers & Brothers of the U.S.A. are known as the Province of Saint Ann since Saint Ann is their patroness.

 Today, Saint Ann’s statue is now open for viewing to the public for veneration.
 A portion of the Relic of Saint Ann of New York is now at the Saint Ann’s Shrine in Cleveland, Ohio.